 - You will want to talk with your real estate agent about making an offer.
 Figure out how you want to proceed with your offer.
 Your agent can help you with looking at comparable homes and understanding what the current market value of the home is so that you can make a more accurate offer.

 - Then you will need to look at what terms you might want to include in your offer.

 - Once all of these things have been squared away you can make a well adjusted purchase offer for the home.
 Making sure to look over these things before blindly making an offer can help increase your chances of having your offer be accepted.

 - If your purchase offer for the home is accepted you will need to look at having an inspection done.
 A home inspection is incredibly important and hiring a professional inspection team is going to be just as important.

 - A home inspection is necessary for your protection.
+Especially if you are an investor trying to determine what the arv of a property is.
 The inspector will go through the house and make sure that everything is in order and working how it should.
 If there are any electrical issues, plumbing issues, structural concerns or anything of that nature the inspector will tell you.

 - If you find any issues with the home it will then cause both parties (you and the home seller) to go back to the negotiation table.
 You can either pull your offer and decide not to buy the house or you can make a new offer at a lower price or even require in the terms of your new offer that any issues be fixed before going through with the sale.

 - Finally!
 Closing on the house is one of the most exciting parts of the home buying process.
 It can take some time and paperwork will be involved but once you find your dream home, make an offer and everything is accepted you will be able to own your new home.